Monday, June 27, 2011

 Cultural Diffusion and the Afro-Asiatic Dominion

 How is it that people living across this vast expanse share so many important words?
-Genesis 11:1 tells us that the descendents of Noah who are listed in the Table of Nations (Gen. 10) were one people and spoke one language.
+Genesis 11:1 tells us that the descendants of Noah who are listed in the Table of Nations (Gen. 10) were one people and spoke one language.
 In fact, all the peoples listed in the Genesis 10 are Afro-Asiatics and at one time they used virtually the same words, that is to say, they spoke closely related languages that shared a common system of roots.

 One explanation for this is cultural diffusion over a large area resulting in common features.
 Diffusion is the process of spreading knowledge, skills, and technology from one culture to another.
 Cultural diffusion explains the linguistic affinities between languages as different the Asian Tamil and the African Hausa.
 The diffusion process begins when different cultures initiate regular contact through migration, commerce, marriage alliances and conquests.
 Let us consider the evidence for each of these aspects of diffusion.